nosleeploki/Ecommerce/ecommerce-website-master/README.md

 - Open the htdocs folder in the xampp folder.
 Copy paste the folder **Planet-Shopify-ecommerce-website**.
 - Open the browser (chrome), type *localhost/Planet-Shopify-ecommerce-website* and you should see the index page of the website.

-*Note: In about.php in this [line](https://github.com/winston-dsouza/Planet-Shopify-ecommerce-website/blob/master/about.php#L71) enter your email* and activate the form